stonepros/stone/doc/releases/octopus.rst

 * In certain rare cases, OSDs would self-classify themselves as type 'nvme' instead of 'hdd' or 'ssd'.
-This appears to be limited to cases where BlueStore was deployed with older versions of ceph-disk, or manually without ceph-volume and LVM.
+This appears to be limited to cases where BlueStore was deployed with older versions of stone-disk, or manually without stone-volume and LVM.
 Going forward, the OSD will limit itself to only 'hdd' and 'ssd' (or whatever device class the user manually specifies).